GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

 ## Configure the Fortigate side

-Below instructions are based on CLI, Fortigate supports these configurations through GUI as well.
+The instructions in this section use the command-line interface.
+You can also use the graphical user interface for these configurations.

 ### Creating the base network configuration

-Follow the procedure listed in the configuration code snippet below to create the base Layer 3 network configuration of Fortigate.
+Follow the procedure listed in the configuration code below to create the base Layer 3 network configuration of Fortigate.

-At least one internal-facing network interface is required in order to connect to your on-premises network, and one external-facing interface is required in order to connect to GCP.
+At least one internal-facing network interface is required to connect to your on-premises network, and one external-facing interface is required to connect to GCP.

-For the 1-peer-2-address topology, configure a minimum of three interfaces, 2 outside interfaces that are connected to the internet; 1 inside interface that is connected to the private network.
+For the 1-peer-2-address topology, configure a minimum of three interfaces: two outside interfaces that are connected to the internet and one inside interface that is connected to the private network.

 Make sure to replace the IP addresses based on your envrionment: